JUNO Physics and Detector: Detector design and R D

 Natural radioactivity comes from all materials and the environment.
 Huge efforts on material screening and convenient arrangement of the experimental apparatus were the main driving actions during JUNO planning and designing.
 The Central Detector, i.e.\ the spherical acrylic vessel containing the 20\,kton of liquid scintillator, is immersed in a water pool that provides an effective shielding not only against the fast neutrons from muons, but also against the radioactivity from the rock.
 All materials comprising the JUNO detector, including the liquid scintillator itself, have been carefully selected according to their bulk radiopurity.
 Besides that, production, cleaning, storage, and construction protocols are carefully sorted out to avoid possible contamination of material surfaces, especially in the vicinity of the Central Detector.
 Finally, the radioactivity from external materials can also be efficiently removed by imposing an energy threshold and a fiducial volume cut.
 A simulation of the whole detector, based on the SNIPER framework and GEANT4 toolkit, is used to constantly check the impact of any modification or improvement on the JUNO background budget.
 A list of the target impurity concentrations in key materials of the JUNO detector is reported in Tab.~\ref{tab:bkgBudget}, together with their expected contribution to the count rate in the Region Of Interest (ROI).

 Since the LS will be extensively purified during the production, and the purification efficiency is hard to predict accurately, we have assumed its $^{238}$U/$^{232}$Th content to be $1\times10^{-15}$~g/g in Tab.~\ref{tab:bkgBudget}, which is the minimum requirement for reactor neutrino studies.
 Similar requirement is put for $^{40}$K. The target $^{238}$U/$^{232}$Th impurities of JUNO is $1\times10^{-17}$~g/g.
-The PMT glass radio-impurities are taken from sample measurements (dynode PMT) and constant monitoring of the glass radioactivities during production (MCP-PMT).
+The PMT glass radio-impurities are taken from sample measurements (dynode PMT) and constant monitoring of the glass radioactivities during production (MCP-PMT)~\cite{Zhang:2017ocm}.
+The $^{238}$U/$^{232}$Th contamination in acrylic can reach sub-ppt level according to the ICP-MS measurement of the pre-production samples~\cite{Cao:2020zyr}.
+The radiopurity during acrylic production will be monitored by both the ICP-MS measurement and neutrino activation analysis.
 Numbers for other materials are upper limits based on numerous measurements during R\&D.

 Besides detector design and careful material control, particular care is devoted to materials that are in direct contact with the liquid scintillator.
 For the panels of the acrylic vessel, a nylon film of $\sim$1~$\mu$m thickness is used to protect the acrylic surface against dust and radon diffusion until the Central Detector is filled with the scintillator.
 Concerning the cleanliness of the tanks or equipment that will be in direct contact with the liquid scintillator during the purification process, the baseline limit for the residual dust on surfaces is $\sim$0.1\,mg/m$^2$, assuming that the radioactivity of the dust is similar to that of the rock.
 This should guarantee the U/Th contribution from surface pollution lower than 10$^{-16}$~g/g in 20\,kton of scintillator.